 The Organization has entered into an agreement, dated July 23, 2004, with Child Relief and You, India (CRY India), a public charity trust of India.
 The agreement allows the Organization to use the CRY India name, trademark and logo.
 This agreement also outlines services provided to the Organization by CRY India for the purpose of facilitating grants made to India-based projects.
 The Organization has also entered into an agreement with CRY India under which CRY India will provide grant management services for all grants made in India.
-During the years ended December 31, 2021 and 2020, the Organization made total grants to CRY India in the amount of \$841,486 and \$698,247, respectively.
-At December 31, 2021 and 2020 there were no grants payable.
+During the years ended December 31, 2022 and 2021, the Organization made total grants to CRY India in the amount of \$1,051,065 and \$841,486, respectively.
+At December 31, 2022 and 2021 there were no grants payable related to this agreement.